-Wiltshire council often approaches landowners to request them to clear overgrown and blocked ditches and watercourses where there is a risk of flooding.
-However, there is an extensive network of watercourses and ditches in the county it has been found that parish and town councils have in many cases been successfully able to provide valuable assistance in identifying and helping to resolve these issues including working with us to help reduce the risk of flooding in their communities.
+Wiltshire council often approaches landowners to request that they clear overgrown and blocked ditches, and watercourses where there is a risk of flooding.
+There is an extensive network of watercourses and ditches in the county.
+It has been found that parish and town councils have, in many cases, been successfully able to provide valuable assistance in identifying and helping to resolve these issues, including working with us to help reduce the risk of flooding in their communities.

-As part of the partnership working initiative we have asked parish and town councils to become more involved in the early stages of this process and using your local knowledge and contacts to make the initial informal approaches to landowners to undertake clearance of their ditch or watercourse.
+As part of the partnership working initiative we have asked parish and town councils to become more involved in the early stages of this process and, using their local knowledge and contacts, to make the initial informal approaches to landowners to undertake clearance of their ditch or watercourse.

 The suggested approach is set out below:

-If there is no action by the landowner the first letter can be sent requesting action.
+- if there is no action by the landowner, a letter can be sent requesting action

-Should you encounter any problems please do not hesitate to contact the council's drainage team who can then prioritise any further action as appropriate.
-If necessary then may also instruct the council's legal team should any formal legal action be necessary or arrange for a referral to the Environment Agency where a watercourse is a main river.
+- should you encounter any problems do not hesitate to contact the council's drainage team, who can then prioritise any further action as appropriate.
+If necessary, they may also instruct the council's legal team, if any formal legal action becomes necessary, or arrange for a referral to the Environment Agency, where a watercourse is a main river

-If you would like to discuss this matter further or require any additional information please do not hesitate to contact Renate Malton, Project Officer on 01225 712514 (mobile 07827 954856) or by email at email@example.com.
+- if you would like to discuss this matter further, or require any additional information, please do not hesitate to contact Renate Malton, Project Officer, on 01225 712514 (mobile 07827 954856) or by email at email@example.com.

 Lead Local Flood Authorities are required, under Section 21 of the Flood and Water Management Act 2010, to establish and maintain: